-With a reference to the 'Invitation to submit 2023-2025 Business Plans and estimated budget', below a further guidance on the EIT RIS eligibility rules for the EIT RIS AREA is provided.
+With a reference to the 'Invitation to submit proposals for KIC Culture & Creativity Business Plan 2024-2025, below a further guidance on the EIT RIS eligibility rules for the EIT RIS AREA is provided.

 1) As a general rule, EIT RIS must directly benefit teams, individuals and organisations from EIT RIS countries and regions and widen participation, i.e. attract new partners and other participants from the regions where the KIC has limited presence (e.g. not yet established CLC).